lunasec-io/lunasec/README.md

  around Tokenization designed to _proactively_ protect your sensitive data from being hacked, as well as providing an easier path towards compliance (SOC2, GDPR, PCI-DSS, etc).
     - **Status**: Production ready.
-- **[Our Security Blog](https://www.lunasec.io/docs/blogs/)**: Our ramblings to the internet, including our series on [Log4Shell](https://www.lunasec.io/docs/blog/tags/log-4-shell).
-It lives in this repo under `/docs/blog` if you feel like contributing!
+- **[Our Security Blog](https://www.lunasec.io/docs/blog/)**: Our ramblings to the internet.
+This is where we broke the news about the log4j vulnerability and gave it the name [Log4Shell](https://www.lunasec.io/docs/blog/tags/log-4-shell).
+The blog lives in this repo under `/docs/blog` if you feel like contributing!

 ## LunaDefend